This post contains affiliate links for your convenience. View our full disclosure policy here.

 #1 – If possible, disconnect from school related technology at home.

 Last year, I finally decided that my work email had to stop coming to my phone.
 Or at least the notifications had to be turned off.
 It was convenient to have it on my phone with my other email accounts, but it became intrusive.

 I would be at home in the evening and the phone would show an email from a parent or co-worker.
 They were often things that could wait, but I would see them and think “oh I will just quick answer it” which wasn’t always quick… and before you know it my evening time with my husband was more about answering emails.

 So, I turned off the notifications and I try my very best to only check my work email at work, or just once at night from the computer.

 I think this one may be impossible for many teachers, and it still is for me sometimes!
 I am trying so hard to leave the bags at school.
 Even though carrying bags and looking like a pack mule is one of the 7 signs you are a Kindergarten teacher, I think there should be some limits on this.

-Teachers often go to work early or stay late, and we know that even all the bags in the world won’t finish our job – the work of a teacher is truly never done!
+Teachers often go to work early or stay late but we know that even all the bags in the world won’t finish our job.
+The work of a teacher is truly never done!
 Even though I do enjoy the occasional lesson planning at home and lamination cutting party, I really try to limit myself to one or two days a week of that.